 - Copy of all-risk insurance policy (unless provided for in the building contract).

-*Important note - If you are considering a labour-only contract with a builder instead of a fixed price contract, let me know immediately.
-Be aware that some banks will not accept this type of contract, and other banks will lend you a lower overall percentage of the project than if you had a fixed price building contract.
-This is due to the very high risk that your project will run over budget if there is no fixed price contract in place.
+*Important note - If you are considering a labour-only contract with a builder instead of a fixed price contract, we need to run this idea past the bank early because some banks will lend you a lower overall percentage of the project than if you had a fixed price building contract.
+This is due to the high risk that your project might run over budget if there is no fixed price contract in place.